 If we are to secure the future of our environment for our children then I believe we have a moral and ethical obligation to switch to a lifestyle where less animal products are consumed and to give our children and the planet the opportunity to thrive.

 Why I made the decision to give up meat

-Becoming a mother again for the second time massively forced me to reassess my lifestyle and what message I wanted to convey to my children about the foods that we eat.
+Becoming pregnant for the second time massively forced me to reassess my lifestyle and what message I wanted to convey to my children about the foods that we eat.

-My decision to go one step further and become vegetarian was primarily down to health and the hope that cutting meat out of my diet would have an increased benefit to my energy levels and that it was clear up a digestive system that had started to become a little sluggish.
-Plus after watching a few documentaries – I knew my decision had been made and that there was no going back.
+My decision to go one step further and become vegetarian was primarily down to health and the hope that cutting meat out of my diet would have an increased benefit to my energy levels and that it would clear up a digestive system that had started to become a little sluggish.
+Plus after watching a few documentaries, I knew my decision had been made and that there was no going back.